October 16, 2019

 Based on data presented in a JAMA study, the United States health care system spends an approximate $760 billion to $935 billion in waste—accounting for 25% of all health care spend.

-While data collected from examining peer-reviewed and gray literature from January 2012 through May 2019 showed a slight decrease in wasteful health care spend, Dr Shrank and colleagues note that there are several areas in which the United States could decrease waste.
+While data collected from examining peer-reviewed and gray literature from January 2012 through May 2019 showed a slight decrease in wasteful health care spend, Dr Shrank and colleagues note that there are several areas in which the US could decrease waste.

 The areas of waste examined included failure of care delivery, failure of care coordination, overtreatment or low-value care, pricing failure, fraud and abuse, and administrative complexity.

-Administrative complexity ranked the highest in contribution to the total wasted spend, and Dr Shrank and colleagues explained that few studies exist to measure it constructively as a source.
+Administrative complexity ranked the highest in terms of contribution to the total wasted spend, and Dr Shrank and colleagues explained that few studies exist to measure it constructively as a source.